Clean Yield Group Lowers Position in Tesla, Inc. (NASDAQ:TSLA)

 Clean Yield Group cut its holdings in Tesla, Inc. (NASDAQ:TSLA) by 25.0% in the fourth quarter, Holdings Channel reports.
 The fund owned 45 shares of the electric vehicle producer’s stock after selling 15 shares during the quarter.
 Clean Yield Group’s holdings in Tesla were worth $32,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently made changes to their positions in the business.
-Jennison Associates LLC raised its holdings in Tesla by 384.5% in the third quarter.
-Jennison Associates LLC now owns 18,743,418 shares of the electric vehicle producer’s stock worth $8,041,114,000 after purchasing an additional 14,874,676 shares in the last quarter.
-Nuveen Asset Management LLC raised its holdings in Tesla by 267.9% in the third quarter.
-Nuveen Asset Management LLC now owns 5,278,127 shares of the electric vehicle producer’s stock worth $2,264,369,000 after purchasing an additional 3,843,488 shares in the last quarter.
-ARK Investment Management LLC raised its holdings in Tesla by 381.6% in the third quarter.
-ARK Investment Management LLC now owns 3,430,778 shares of the electric vehicle producer’s stock worth $1,471,838,000 after purchasing an additional 2,718,430 shares in the last quarter.
-UBS Asset Management Americas Inc. raised its holdings in Tesla by 437.8% in the third quarter.
-UBS Asset Management Americas Inc. now owns 2,973,414 shares of the electric vehicle producer’s stock worth $1,275,624,000 after purchasing an additional 2,420,573 shares in the last quarter.
-Finally, Swiss National Bank raised its holdings in Tesla by 395.0% in the third quarter.
-Swiss National Bank now owns 2,887,865 shares of the electric vehicle producer’s stock worth $1,238,923,000 after purchasing an additional 2,304,512 shares in the last quarter.
-Institutional investors and hedge funds own 41.39% of the company’s stock.
+A number of other large investors have also added to or reduced their stakes in the stock.
+Axel Capital Management LLC raised its holdings in Tesla by 337.5% in the third quarter.
+Axel Capital Management LLC now owns 78,750 shares of the electric vehicle producer’s stock worth $33,784,000 after purchasing an additional 60,750 shares in the last quarter.
+Private Trust Co.
+NA bought a new position in Tesla in the third quarter worth about $249,000.
+Trust Co. of Toledo NA OH raised its holdings in Tesla by 107.7% in the third quarter.
+Trust Co. of Toledo NA OH now owns 1,030 shares of the electric vehicle producer’s stock worth $442,000 after purchasing an additional 534 shares in the last quarter.
+Woodstock Corp raised its holdings in Tesla by 246.2% in the third quarter.
+Woodstock Corp now owns 1,565 shares of the electric vehicle producer’s stock worth $671,000 after purchasing an additional 1,113 shares in the last quarter.
+Finally, Curbstone Financial Management Corp bought a new position in Tesla in the third quarter worth about $472,000.
+41.39% of the stock is owned by institutional investors.

 Tesla stock opened at $883.09 on Wednesday.
 The company has a current ratio of 1.63, a quick ratio of 1.32 and a debt-to-equity ratio of 0.63.
 Tesla, Inc. has a 12 month low of $70.10 and a 12 month high of $900.40.
 The stock’s 50 day simple moving average is $737.84 and its two-hundred day simple moving average is $490.98.
 The firm has a market cap of $837.08 billion, a PE ratio of 1,773.27, a P/E/G ratio of 8.81 and a beta of 2.18.

 A number of equities analysts have commented on TSLA shares.
-Credit Suisse Group set a $400.00 target price on shares of Tesla and gave the stock a “neutral” rating in a report on Thursday, October 22nd.
-JMP Securities upped their price objective on shares of Tesla from $516.00 to $788.00 and gave the company an “outperform” rating in a report on Monday, December 21st.
-Bank of America cut their price objective on shares of Tesla to $500.00 and set a “neutral” rating on the stock in a report on Tuesday, November 17th.
+BNP Paribas downgraded shares of Tesla from a “neutral” rating to an “underperform” rating and reduced their target price for the stock from $385.00 to $340.00 in a report on Tuesday, January 5th.
+JMP Securities boosted their target price on shares of Tesla from $516.00 to $788.00 and gave the stock an “outperform” rating in a report on Monday, December 21st.
 Canaccord Genuity upped their price objective on shares of Tesla from $377.00 to $419.00 and gave the company a “hold” rating in a report on Thursday, October 22nd.
-Finally, JPMorgan Chase & Co. upped their price objective on shares of Tesla from $105.00 to $125.00 and gave the company an “underweight” rating in a report on Friday, January 22nd.
+Edward Jones began coverage on shares of Tesla in a report on Wednesday, January 13th.
+They set a “hold” rating on the stock.
+Finally, Barclays upped their price objective on shares of Tesla from $125.00 to $230.00 in a report on Thursday, December 17th.
 Twelve analysts have rated the stock with a sell rating, thirteen have given a hold rating, eight have given a buy rating and one has issued a strong buy rating to the stock.
 The stock presently has a consensus rating of “Hold” and a consensus price target of $325.98.

 About Tesla